priyatam/emacs.d/README.md

 Emacs is one of the world's oldest and most powerful editors.

-However, due to its poor user-interface, and [cryptic](http://www.emacswiki.org) docs, developers new to Clojure choose Sublime, Lighttable, or [Cursive](https://cursiveclojure.com).
+However, due to its poor user-interface, and [cryptic](http://www.emacswiki.org) docs, developers new to Clojure choose Lighttable or [Cursive](https://cursiveclojure.com).
 In this guide I will document my struggles to learn Emacs and port my workflow from Lightable to Cider.

 ◊